California considers stripping badges from ‘bad officers’

 The measure would create a way to decertify officers found to have committed serious misconduct.
 It faced an uphill climb on the last day of the legislative session because of vehement objections from law enforcement organizations that the proposed system is biased and lacks basic due process protections.

-It got a late boost from celebrity Kim Kardashian West, who tweeted that the measure is needed to ensure moderate, safe police reform and “ensure police officers are held accountable when they break the law.”
+It got a late boost from celebrity Kim Kardashian West, who tweeted that the measure is needed so officers are held accountable if they break the law.

 She specifically called out Democratic Assemblyman Evan Low, urging supporters of the measure to call him.
 He took ribbing from his colleagues on the Assembly floor, but his office did not immediately respond to a request for comment or to say where he stands on the measure.